Practical AI and SaaS for Business

 Most "best AI tools" lists rank software in the abstract.
 This guide instead organises the leading AI productivity tools by the job they actually do: writing, automation, scheduling, project notes and meeting summaries, so you can match a tool to the work you want off your plate.

 If you've started looking into AI productivity tools and every list you find ranks the same five products against each other as if they're interchangeable, that's the wrong way to compare them.
-A writing assistant, a workflow automation platform and project software with AI bolted on solve different problems.
+A writing assistant, a tool that automates repetitive tasks between apps, and project software with AI bolted on solve different problems.
 This guide is organised by the job you actually need done, not by which tool has the most features.

 In short: Pick the category that matches your real bottleneck first, then the tool within it.
 For most teams that's writing and drafting, where ChatGPT or Claude are the strongest general options.
 For teams whose problem is information moving between apps rather than writing, Zapier is the better starting point regardless of how it ranks on feature lists.